Larsende/Agility2020-AS3/class1/module1/module05.rst

 **Exercise 2 - Add an Additional HTTP Application within a Multi-App Single-Tenant AS3 Declaration**

 #.
 In Postman, locate the declaration we previously sent.

 #.
 We want to add another HTTP Application within the same tenant.

-#. **NOTE:** In Postman--and most text-editors--you can move your cursor next to an open (or closed) brace and it will locate the corresponding closed (or open) brace.
+#. **NOTE:** In Postman, and most text-editors, you can move your cursor next to an open (or closed) brace and it will locate the corresponding closed (or open) brace.
 This is depicted in the following images:

     .. image:: /_static/app_begin.jpg